 BA (Hons) Games Design

-Game Jam is an event organised by the BA Games Design course team at the University of Cumbria.
-It's an exciting creative competition where participants create a game within 72 hours based on a specific theme.
-The main goal of the event is to inspire creativity, experimentation, learning, collaboration, and, most importantly, to have fun!
-Charlie Anderson was the winner of the 'Best Video Game' award in the Game Jam 23 with his creation, 'Super Ninja Ball'.
-Read about his experience here:
+Our annual Game Jam is organised by the BA Games Design course team at the University of Cumbria.
+It's an exciting, fast-paced creative competition where participants create a game within 72 hours based on a given theme.
+The event aims to inspire creativity, experimentation, learning, collaboration, and most importantly have fun!
+Suki Shek was the winner of the 'Concept Art' category award in the Game Jam 23.
+Read about her experience here.

 What was the game you made?
 What was the concept and gameplay like?